 We addressed the principles and “why” in step 9.
 But, I’m not just talking about WordPress’ overall permalink structure.
 Individual posts matter too.

 Here’s an example.
-This SEO checklist was written in November 2018.
-I want users know it’s “current” so I include the year in the title.
-One might have the idea to put the “2018” in the URL too, but don’t do this.
+I want users know this SEO checklist is “current”, so I include the year in the title.
+One might have the idea to put the “2019” in the URL too, but don’t do this.

 What happens when 2020 rolls around?
 This content will likely still be very relevant, but I’m advertising to everyone that it’s outdated by one year.
 Even if I update the content in 2020 and change the title, the URL still advertises it.